 Summary of Actions: The County has reviewed 24 C.F.R.
 S 570.200 to evaluate the eligible uses of this funding.
-The County recognizes that the eligible uses of this funding are limited to acquisition of land and structures, demolition of unsuitable structures, clearance of environmental hazards, rehabilitation of structures, and construction of site improvements.
+The County recognizes that the eligible uses of this funding are limited to acquisition of land and structures, demolition of unsuitable structures, clearance of environmental hazards, rehabilitation of structures, and construction of site improvements, when the County has an ownership interest in the property.
+The County may also use these FAH CDBG funds for architectural and engineering work related to any of these activities.
 In very limited circumstances, these funds may be used for the construction of housing, but only by eligible Community Based Development Organizations (CBDOs).
-There are currently no eligible CBDOs in Westchester County, but the County will explore opportunities to create eligible entities for these development purposes.
+There are currently no eligible community for these development purposes and will work with HUD to determine if some of the existing Community Housing Development Organizations (CHDOs) in the County might qualify as a substantial equivalent for a broader use of the CDBG funding.